 - 2.23 It is possible that a dispute may arise about whether a deadline for the termination of open repos or fixed-term repos with a termination option (including fixed-term evergreens) applies to the sending or receiving of a notice of termination.
 Parties should avoid such disputes by acting reasonably and in good faith.
 Giving notice to terminate an open, evergreen or fixed-term repo with a termination option close to a deadline is not advisable where the operations of one of the parties are not sufficiently automated to allow that party to respond rapidly.
 It is best practice, if giving notice at a time close to the agreed deadline, to ensure that the other party is aware of the notice.
-This should be done by telephone, rather than by electronic messaging, so that there is no uncertainty about whether the other party received the notice before the deadline. - 2.24 If one party terminates an open repo, the open repo becomes a fixed-term transaction as the parties have fixed the maturity date (which should be confirmed promptly after agreement).
+This should be done by telephone, rather than by electronic messaging, so that there is no uncertainty about whether the other party received the notice before the deadline. - 2.24 If one party terminates an open repo-and is permitted by the other party to choose a termination date beyond the normal settlement date, the open repobecomes a fixed-term transaction as the parties have fixed the maturity date (which should be confirmed promptly after agreement).
 If the first party subsequently wishes to terminate the transaction on an earlier date, it can only do so with the agreement of the other party, as would be the case for any other fixed-term repo.